-If you own a rabbit, one of the biggest things you will need to be on the lookout for is fly strike.
+If you’re a rabbit owner, one of the biggest things you will need to be on the lookout for is fly strike.

-Any animal can be affected by fly strike, but rabbits (and guinea pigs) are particularly susceptible.
-This is because they can have difficulty keeping the area around their bottom clean and free of faeces.
-If your rabbit is overweight, they may not be able to reach all the areas of themselves properly for grooming purposes.
-Similarly, if your rabbit has dental issues, they may not feel inclined to properly groom themselves.
-Rabbit suffering with urinary infections are more prone to ‘dribbling’ urine onto their fur, the smell of which will attract flies.
+Any animal can be affected by fly strike, but rabbits and guinea pigs are particularly susceptible.
+This is because they have difficulty keeping the area around their bottoms clean and free from faeces.
+This is especially the case if your bunny is overweight, as they may not be able to reach these areas themselves.
+Similarly, if your pet is experiencing some dental problems, they may not feel inclined to groom themselves properly, and rabbits with urinary infections are more prone to ‘dribbling’ urine onto their fur – oh the sweet smell that flies adore!

-We recommend that you check the fur and skin around the bottom of your rabbit at least twice a day, especially in the warmer months when flies are more prevalent.
-If you notice that their fur is soiled (check all around the tail, not just the bottom), simply wash it with warm water and a special shampoo designed for small animals.
+We recommend that you check the fur and skin around your rabbit’s bottom and tail area at least twice a day – especially in the warmer months when flies are more prevalent.

-One of the biggest roles you can play in keeping your bunny free from fly strike is to ensure that their hutch or living area is kept clean, with any soiled bedding or sawdust being removed and changed for a fresh supply daily.
+One of the biggest roles you can play in keeping your rabbit free from fly strike is to ensure their hutch or living area is kept clean, with any soiled bedding or sawdust removed and changed for a fresh supply every day.

-Even if your rabbit seems healthy and active, fly strike can STRIKE with alarming speed, so be alert to the potential dangers.
+Even if your rabbit appears to be healthy and active, fly strike can literally strike with alarming speed, so always be alert to potential dangers.